Community Reinvestment Act

 The Home Mortgage Disclosure Act (HMDA) data about our residential mortgage lending are available online for review.
 The data show geographic distribution of loans and applications; ethnicity, race, sex, age and income of applicants and borrowers; and information about loan approvals and denials.
 HMDA data for many other financial institutions are also available online.
 For more information, visit the Consumer Financial Protection Bureau’s website.

 Atlantic Union Bank has a culture of giving back to our communities.
 From charitable donations, small business lending, volunteerism, teaching financial literacy, and promoting diversity and inclusion, are just some of the ways we help our community.
-To learn more, check out our annual Community Counts report.
+To learn more, check out our annual Corporate Social Responsibility report.